Build an ISO Hybrid Live Image¶

 flags

-: Specifies the live ISO technology and dracut module to use, can be set tooverlay
+: Specifies the dracut module to use.If set to

 overlay

-, the dracut standard dmsquash-live module will be used to support a live ISO system based on squashfs and the device mapper.
-Note, both modules support a different set of live features.
-For details see Decision for a live ISO technologyhybridpersistent
+, the dracut-supplied dmsquash-live module is used for booting.Both modules support a different set of live features.
+For details see overlay or dmsquash

 : Acceptstrue